SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

   reach completion, in contrast to a cancelled payment.
-* When you detect that the payer reach your `completeUrl` , you need to do a `GET` request to receive the state of the transaction, containing the `paymentID` generated in the first step, to receive the state of the transaction.
+* When you detect that the payer reach your `completeUrl` , you need to do a `GET` request to receive the state of the transaction, containing the `id` URI generated in the first step, to receive the state of the transaction.

 ## Step 1: Create a payment